Organic Wine is Better for You, Better for the Planet

 - Our wines are all third-party certified to stringent USDA organic standards.
 Only wines meeting this strict criteria can be legally labeled as organic.
 We believe you deserve to know what’s in your glass of wine, and we remain dedicated to winemakers who adhere to these rigorous regulations, which are recognized around the world.

-- Organic wines are “clean” wines.
+- Organic wines are free of synthetic additives.
 There are no chemical additives used in the production of organic wines.
-More than 300 chemical additives are allowed in conventional wines to alter everything from color to flavor and mouth feel.
+More than 70 chemical additives are allowed in conventional wines to alter everything from color to flavor and mouth feel.
 These ingredients don’t have to be disclosed so you never know what you might be consuming in a bottle of conventional wine.

 - Our organic wines are fermented only with wild or locally cultivated organic yeast – no chance of GMO yeast (currently available for use in US wines) in any of our wines.